nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ## Installation

-There're several ways to install ARender software.
+There are several ways to install ARender software.

-To ease deployment, Nuxeo provides two Docker images, one for each piece of ARender software: `arender-previewer` and `arender-rendition`.
+For easy deployment, Nuxeo provides two Docker images, one for each part of the ARender software: `arender-previewer` and `arender-rendition`.

 {{#> callout type='warning' heading='Private addon'}}
 You should contact your Nuxeo Administrator or your Nuxeo sales representative to get access to these images.
 {{/callout}}

 {{#> callout type='info' heading='Docker Images Version'}}
-Docker images have the same version than marketplace packages.
+Docker images have the same versions as marketplace packages.
-You should always use same version for docker images and marketplace package.
+You should always use the same version for Docker images and marketplace packages.
 {{/callout}}

-You can also install both pieces directly on dedicated hosts by following [ARender Documentation](https://arender.io/doc/current4/documentation/setup/index-setup.html).
-Don't forget to take the ARender previewer in order to leverage the connector between ARender previewer and Nuxeo.
+You can also install both parts directly on dedicated hosts by following [ARender Documentation](https://arender.io/doc/current4/documentation/setup/index-setup.html).

-All communications are made over HTTP, we recommend usage of HTTPS for production.
-Below are the ports of each piece:
+All communication is done over HTTP; we recommend using HTTPS for production.
+Below are the ports for each part:
-- previewer is reachable on port 8080 when exposed directly by Tomcat, we recommend to setup an Apache or Nginx in front of it
+- previewer is reachable on port 8080 when exposed directly by Tomcat; we recommend to setup an Apache or Nginx in front of it
 - rendition is reachable on port 8761

-Below the needed communication (for firewall rules/docker network setup):
+Below are the requirements for firewall rules / Docker network setup:
 - Nuxeo needs to reach ARender previewer
 - ARender previewer needs to reach ARender rendition
 - ARender previewer needs to reach Nuxeo

 ### Embedded Installation - Development

-For development purposes, you need to run the Docker image for rendition and bind its port to localhost:
+For development purposes, run the rendition Docker image and bind its port to localhost:
 ```
 docker run -p 8761:8761 -it ARENDER_DOCKER_IMAGE_ID
 ```
-Then you need to install [nuxeo-arender-connector](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-arender-connector) marketplace package.
+Then install the [nuxeo-arender-connector](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-arender-connector) marketplace package.

-It installs ARender integration inside Nuxeo and ARender previewer inside the Nuxeo's Tomcat.
+It installs the ARender integration inside Nuxeo and the ARender previewer inside Nuxeo's Tomcat.

 ### Docker Installation - Production

-For production, we recommend to deploy each ARender piece as a Docker container.
+For production, we recommend that each part of ARender software is deployed as a Docker container.

 You can deploy several ARender renditions.
 Their URL needs to be given to ARender previewer.
-ARender previewer is responsible for renditions load.
+ARender previewer is responsible for renditions loading.
 ARender renditions don't need to communicate with each other.

-Then you can deploy an ARender previewer and give it rendition URLs as the environment variable `renditionHostEnv`.
+Rendition URLs can be passed to ARender previewer with the `renditionHostEnv` environment variable.

 {{#> callout type='info' heading='ARender previewer behavior'}}
 ARender previewer owns in its cache a session corresponding to the t-uple user, document and blob.</br>